 Under the plan, the state’s hourly minimum wage would increase from the current $10 to $10.50 on Jan.
 1, 2017, to $11 the following year, and for the following four years, increase by $1 annually until 2022.

 Governor Andrew M. Cuomo and state legislative leaders reached a budget agreement late Thursday to raise New York City’s minimum wage to $15 by the end of 2018.

 Friday, New York Senate overwhelmingly passed the budget, after working through the night to review and pass other parts of the $150 billion spending plan just in time for the start of the fiscal year.

 Though New York City’s wage base will be increased to $15 by the end of 2018, elsewhere in New York, increases will come more slowly.
 Long Island and Westchester County will not reach $15 for nearly six years; areas north of Westchester will only reach $12.50 by 2022.

 Despite falling short of enacting a state-wide $15 wage increase, a goal Mr. Cuomo had expressed in his State of the State address in January, on Friday he said: “We’re leaders in economic justice.”

 One of the huge highlights of the state budget aside from the minimum wage increase?
 New York’s revolutionary family-leave policy.

 After California, New Jersey, Rhode Island, and Washington, New York is now the fifth state to mandate paid family leave time.
 According to New York Magazine,

-“The program will mandate up to 12 weeks of paid time off from a job to bond with a new child (including adopted or foster children), or to care for a gravely ill parent, child, spouse, domestic partner, or other family member.”
+“The program will mandate up to 12 weeks of paid time off from a job to bond with a new child (including adopted or foster children), or care for a gravely ill parent, child, spouse, domestic partner, or another family member.”

 Paid leave won’t take effect until January 1, 2018, when it will be gradually phased in.